Home Fire Prevention, Children Ages Birth to Four Years

 All disposable and novelty (toy-like) cigarette lighters must have a child resistant mechanism that makes them difficult for children under age five to operate.
 Novelty lighters look or sound like toys or other items that appeal to children under age five.
 Homes where children live or visit should not have novelty lighters.
 Children's sleepwear (size nine months to 14 years) that is not tight-fitting must be resistant to flames and self-extinguish if a flame from a candle, match, lighter or a similar item causes the clothing to catch fire.
 Children's sleepwear includes clothing such as nightgowns, robes, pajamas and loungewear that is made primarily for sleeping.
 Check the label of your child's sleepwear to make sure it is flame-resistant.

 Rental property owners must install and maintain smoke alarms in rental units outside of each separate sleeping area, in each room used for sleeping purposes and on every level of the home including basements and cellars.
-All consumer fireworks (fireworks set off by untrained individuals) are illegal in NYS.
+All consumer fireworks (fireworks set off by untrained individuals) are illegal in New York.
 These include sparklers, firecrackers, bottle rockets, and even glow-worms/snakes (charcoal-colored sulphur worms that "grow" when ignited).
 Consumer fireworks cause injuries most often to the hands, eyes, head, face, and ears.
 More than half of these injuries are burns.

 Where do most fires occur?